tjadams/Coding-Problems/dsalgo/README.md

 }
 The root node of a Trie is an empty String.

+A Trie is a variant of an n-ary tree in which characters are stored at each node.
+Each path down the tree typically represents a word.
+You know the path you're on has completed into a word when the end of that path (depth-first) leads to a `*`.
+If we're only storing letters from the alphabet and that `*`, then the number of children nodes can be anywhere from 0 to ALPHABET_SIZE + 1.
+If you don't have a child, you have an unfinished word or some other thing.

 ##### Inserting a String into a Trie
 (O(n) time where n is the length of the input String)
 1. Start off at the root node of the Trie